 Ryan got his kBoxes just as in-season was going to start and he started conservatively so as not to get unnecessary fatigue.
 This is a very common question I get, how do you program and how do we deal with DOMS and fatigue?
 Just like what Ryan says on the show, he has not experienced much DOMS.
 The take-home message is that if you get started with the drills you are familiar with the transition, there is not much to worry about.
 Start with familiar drills, low volume and increase gradually over weeks, monitor your athletes acute and total load and you will be just fine.
 I have summarized the research on flywheel training and fatigue in another article earlier.

 Ryan’s aim with the kBoxes was to address the lack of eccentric strength he saw in many of his athletes, “full gas and no brakes”, being very reactive and explosive but sometimes with much lesser ability to absorb or yield which increase the risks of injuries in landings for example.
 And while talking about jumping, eccentric strength seems to be a major factor for performance in the counter-movement jump, bigger than concentric strength as presented in this recent study.

-Another interesting thing is that his athletes seems to be less intimidated by the kBox compared to a heavy loaded barbell, and this is in a setting with very high level athletes that really buy into the program and love being in the gym.
+Another interesting thing is that his athletes seem to be less intimidated by the kBox compared to a heavily loaded barbell, and this is in a setting with very high-level athletes that really buy into the program and love being in the gym.
 So if your athletes do not have that much experience in the weight room but you need to improve their foundation of strength, kBox can be a really good tool for you to start with.